christopher-wild/Introduction-To-Matlab-1/episodes/variables-and-dimensions.md

 :::::::::::::::::::::::::::::::::::::: questions

 - How can I store and work on data?
-- What does MATLAB assume about your data?
+- What does MATLAB assume about data?
 - How can I handle data of 2, 3 or more dimensions?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- What is a variable and how MATLAB handles them
+- Lean about what a variable is and how MATLAB handles variables
-- How we can create variables of various dimensions
+- Understand how to create variables of various dimensions
 - Briefly review data types and why they aren't important in MATLAB

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Introduction

-When programming there are many occasions where you will want to be able to access some data, for example you may want to load in a data set from online, load data from an sensor in the field or store the results of a calculation.
-How we store and refer to data in programming is a variable.
+When programming there are many occasions where you will want to be able to access some data.
+For example, you may want to load in a data set from online, load data from an sensor in the field or store the results of a calculation.
+How we store and refer to data in programming is through the use of variables.

 ## Variables